Science clusters

 - Open Knowledge Maps metadata requirements: Based on the main usage scenario and the sample data evaluation, Open Knowledge Maps put together metadata requirements.
 These are important guidelines for the OAI-PMH endpoint developed in “Task 3 - Semantic data environment”.
 The document also includes two tables, one for the mapping of document data and one for mapping mesocosm facility data.

-- Designs for geomap’s main functionalities: Based on the main usage scenario Open Knowledge Maps created a first draft of the designs of the visualisations main functionalities.
+- Designs for Geo Map’s main functionalities: Based on the main usage scenario Open Knowledge Maps created a first draft of the designs of the visualisations main functionalities.

-- Evaluation of geo map libraries: Open source geomap libraries were evaluated by Open Knowledge Maps according to their ability to fulfil user needs, UX and technical requirements.
+- Evaluation of Geo Map libraries: Open source geomap libraries were evaluated by Open Knowledge Maps according to their ability to fulfil user needs, UX and technical requirements.
 A library has been selected.

 - Necessary updates to Open Knowledge Maps technical platform: Open Knowledge Maps has implemented necessary technical upgrades to their platform: a PHP upgrade, as well as significant improvements to application loading times.